stanley-gu/qual/proposal.md

 	\centering
 		\includegraphics[width=.8\textwidth]{images/overview.png}
 		\caption{\label{fig:overview}Overview of Specific Aims outlining
 		overall purpose, approach, and focus of each Aim.
-Scale bar indicates if research is conducted on the cell, tissue (collections of cells), or organism level.}
+Scale indicates if research is conducted on the cell, tissue (collections of cells), or organism level.}
 \end{SCfigure}